VPN Protocols: Which Protocol To Use?

-A virtual private network (VPN) offers a number of advantages.
-They make it possible to surf anonymously, establish secure connections to distant networks, or circumvent restrictions allowing you to bypass censorship or access foreign streaming content.
-However, in order for all of this to happen as seamlessly as possible, VPN protocols need to be able to do their jobs.
+A virtual private network (VPN) offers many advantages: Anonymous surfing, safer Internet connections, and no more censorship or geo-blocking of foreign content.
+However, for all of this to happen as seamlessly as possible, VPN protocols need to be able to do their jobs.
 So, which options are there, and how do they work?

 What Is a VPN Protocol?

-A protocol specifies how two devices, specifically a client (such as your PC) and a server (that of your VPN) communicate with one another.
-Think of protocols as the language these devices use to talk to each other.
+A protocol regulates how a client (like your PC) and a server (your VPN) communicate with one another.
+Think of protocols as the language these devices use to speak to each other.

-At the same time, protocols are also responsible for one of the most important features of a VPN: encryption.
+At the same time, protocols are also responsible for one of the most important aspects of a VPN: encryption.
 This is achieved through mutual authentication of each party.

 VPN Protocols: Comparing 6 Protocols

-There are a number of VPN protocols, each of which differs from one another in terms of performance, security, or other aspects.
-As such, the choice of protocols offered by your VPN provider directly influences the quality and safety of your connection.
+There are many VPN protocols, each of which differs in terms of performance, security, or other aspects.
+As such, the choice of protocols offered by your VPN provider has a direct influence on your connection's quality and safety.

 Most providers make one or more of the following VPN protocols available: